Catch Some Fall Foliage on These Beautiful Train Rides Across the U.S.

 MORE: One tiny train tunnel is the missing link that could finally connect the entire East Coast

 The best way to climb the highest peak in the Northeast is while sitting.
 The Washington Cog Railway has been dutifully carrying passengers up and down the mountain for nearly 150 years.
-Trains depart every half hour, and you’ll find a gift shop, museum, and restaurant at the Base Station where your journey begins.
 A three-hour trip here includes an hour at the summit where you can avail yourself of the observatory -- and panoramic views of five states, two countries, and an ocean.
 And a snack bar.
 Summit season closes before October’s out, but if you missed the boarding call you can tide yourself over until next year with this virtual tour.

 Tickets start at $25

 Vermont was going to crop up on this list at some point.
 We knew it; you knew it; these guys probably knew it, too.
-Vermont’s Green Mountain Railroad offers a number of packages -- cocktails, murder mystery… they’ll even drop you off at a pumpkin patch—but the best deal here is either of the Fall Foliage tours that operate late September through late October.
+Vermont’s Green Mountain Railroad offers a number of packages—cocktails, murder mystery… they’ll even drop you off at a pumpkin patch—but the best deal here is either of the Fall Foliage tours that operate late September through late October.
 We recommend the Chester-to-Rockingham route, based on our assumption that you, like everyone else, are enchanted by those signature Vermont covered bridges.